-Mosquitoes, Ticks, and Lyme's Disease Prevention.
+Mosquitoes, Ticks, and Lyme Disease Prevention.
 Mosquitoes, ticks, and insect bites are an inherent risk to any warm weather outdoor activity.
-Ensure parents and guardians are aware of the need to have their children properly covered, preferably with closed shoes and light -colored clothing and socks.
-It is important to advise parents, guardians and Girl Scout members of this risk and the safety precautions they should take.
-The understanding that your troop or council cannot be held responsible for tick bites, can be reinforced with a waiver reference on a permission slip.
+Ensure parents and caregivers are aware of the need to have their children properly covered, preferably with closed shoes and light-colored clothing and socks.
+It is important to advise families of this risk and the safety precautions they should take.
+The understanding that your troop or council cannot be held responsible for tick bites can be reinforced with a waiver reference on a permission slip.

-An excellent source for learning more is the Tick and Lyme disease prevention section of Up to Date.
+An excellent source for learning more is the CDC's Lyme Disease web page.